Hello and Welcome!

-You’ll already have seen some improvements – take a look at the wider driveway with disabled parking, the new ramp and wider door into the toilet lobby!
+We want to offer better facilities for local people.
+You may have noticed some improvements already – take a look at the wider driveway with disabled parking, the new ramp + wider door into the toilet lobby!

 About our Parish: